tyehle/sunrise/sunrise-board/README.md

 # Sunrise Alarm Hardware
 This board is driven by an ATmega238P and has the a similar header layout as an arduino pro mini for debugging or expansion.
-It also has an RTC and three of the PWM outputs are gated through MOSFETs to provide high power chanells.
+It also has an RTC and three of the PWM outputs are gated through MOSFETs to provide high power channels.

 # Schematic
 ![schematic](sunrise-board.svg)